Chair: Robbie Miller -- Robbie lives in Bridgewater, VA where he serves as college chaplain at Bridgewater College.

 Secretary: Sophie Wilhelm -- Our young adult representative is from Richmond, IN, and currently attends Oberlin College in Ohio.

-Greg Davidson-Laszakovits -- Greg hails from Elizabethtown, PA where he is a pastor at the E'town Church of the Brethren.
-He and his family have lived in Brazil, and he has served as director of the Church of the Brethren Washington Office
+Greg Davidson-Laszakovits -- Greg is from Elizabethtown, PA where he is a pastor at the Elizabethtown Church of the Brethren.
+In the past, he has directed an advocacy office in Washington, DC and served with his wife Karin as a church worker in Brazil.

-Kim McDowell -- Kim is pastor of the University Park Church of the Brethren in Hyattsville, MD.
+Kim McDowell -- Kim is pastor of the University Park Church of the Brethren in Hyattsville, MD, and was a founding member and first chairperson of the NCP Advisory Board.

 Director: David Radcliff -- Based in Peoria, AZ, David travels widely around the U.S. doing presentations in schools, congregations, youth events, community settings, and regional and national gatherings.
 His areas of emphasis are living responsibly with the earth, living respectfully and justly with our neighbors, and generally confronting the culture of consumption for our own spiritual health and for the good of the planet, its people and coming generations.
 David is a graduate of Bridgewater College and Bethany Seminary (MDiv, DMin [peace studies]); teaches courses at Elizabethtown College in the areas of globalization, environmental care, and poverty and hunger; leads Learning Tours to the Arctic, Amazon, Nepal, Burma, Sudan, and Central America; received the 2008 West/Whitelow Humanitarian Award from Bridgewater College; and has traded in his car for a bicycle.
 Here's a sample of David speaking (at Bethany Theological Seminary; his part begins at 10:30).
 Contact him at firstname.lastname@example.org.